Where Finance, Technology, Entrepreneurship, and Impact Intersect

 As executive director of strategic programs for the Berkeley Haas Finance Group, William Rindfuss develops programs to complement the finance curriculum and expands partnerships with the finance community and alumni.
 He previously worked as head of credit risk management for JPMorgan Investment Bank and as a VP with Chase Manhattan.

 The Finance Club organizes activities to assist members in evaluating careers in finance and identifying current career opportunities, and connects members with alumni and other finance professionals.
-The club runs a highly active calendar of events, in conjunction with other related clubs, that includes speakers, teach-ins, and workshops on topics from fintech to fixed income and financial modeling, as well as treks to firms that include Goldman Sachs, Morgan Stanley and JPMorgan.
+The club runs a highly active calendar of events, in conjunction with other related clubs, that includes speakers, teach-ins, and workshops on topics from fintech to fixed income and financial modeling, as well as treks to firms such as Goldman Sachs, Morgan Stanley and JPMorgan.

-The FinTech Club connects students with career opportunities and prepares them to succeed as leaders in the FinTech space.
-The club hosts speakers on topics such as blockchain and FinTech for good, and leads treks to firms such as PayPal and Wealthfront.
+The FinTech Club connects students with career opportunities and prepares them to succeed as leaders in the fintech space.
+The club hosts speakers on topics such as blockchain and fintech for good, and leads treks to firms such as PayPal and Wealthfront.

 The Investment Club supports student interest in investment and financial analysis and helps them conduct job searches in the investment management industry, with a focus on fostering relationships with West Coast firms.
-The club holds an internal stock pitch competition each year and fields teams for national competitions that include the UNC Alpha Challenge and the Cornell Stock-Pick Challenge.
+The club holds an internal stock pitch competition each year and fields teams for national competitions such as the UNC Alpha Challenge and the Cornell Stock-Pick Challenge.
 Students also lead treks to Bay Area and LA-based firms and to Omaha to meet with Warren Buffet.

 The Private Equity Club offers opportunities for professional development and industry exposure, focusing on the range between growth equity and leveraged buyouts.
 The club offers speakers from such firms as Bain, Prudential, Softbank, and Alpine Investors.
 Members compete in an annual Berkeley LBO competition and field teams in competitions including the Wharton LBO Competition and ABI Corporate Restructuring Case Competition.

-Through the Impact Investing Network, student teams receive training on sourcing, evaluating and conducting due diligence for double bottom line impact investing opportunities, and then compete to analyze and pitch such ventures to a panel of judges.
+Through the Impact Investing Network, student teams receive training on sourcing, evaluating, and conducting due diligence for double bottom line impact investing opportunities, and then compete to analyze and pitch such ventures to a panel of judges.